 How has global emissions inequality changed over the past few decades?
-A simple way to represent the evolution of carbon emissions inequality is to plot average emissions growth rate by percentile of the global income distribution, in the same way as we did in Chapter 2.
+A simple way to represent the evolution of carbon emissions inequality is to plot average emissions growth rate by percentile of the global emissions distribution, in the same way as we did in Chapter 2.
 Global polluters earners are ranked from the least emitters to the highest emitters on the horizontal axis of Figure 6.6, and their per capita emissions growth rate is presented on the vertical axis.
 Since 1990, average global emissions per capita grew by about 7% (and overall emissions grew by 58%).
-The per capita emissions of the bottom 50% grew faster than the average (32%), while
+The per capita emissions of the bottom 50% grew faster than the average (32%), while those of the middle 40% as a whole grew